plone/training/theming/ttw-advanced-2.rst

    #.
 There are a few *footer* portlets which construct the footer of the site.

-Diazo rule directives and attributes
+Diazo Rule Directives And Attributes
 ------------------------------------

 The Diazo rules file is an :term:`XML` document containing rules to specify where the content elements (title, footer, main text, etc.) will be located in the targeted theme page.
 The rules are created using *rule directives* which have *attributes*; attribute values are either CSS expressions or :term:`XPath` expressions.

-CSS selector based attributes
+CSS Selector Based Attributes
 +++++++++++++++++++++++++++++
 It is generally recommended that you use CSS3 selectors to target elements in your content or theme.
 The CSS3 selectors used by Diazo directives are listed below: